Have you ever wondered how an HVAC/R system works?

 At this point we have identified the 5 major components which performs most of the mechanical work required for air conditioning and refrigeration systems, but we have yet to review two other forms of heating commonly used in homes.
 Those are the electric heat system and the gas furnace system.
 We will start with the electric heat system since heat pumps utilize electric heat in conjunction with the compressor heat.
 An electric heat system uses heat strips like those found in standalone space heaters.
 The heat strips are located inside the air handler and they are usually set up to come on one at a time, as needed, depending upon how cold it is in the home or for how long they have been on.
 Electric heat is very costly to run but it does work very well.

-A heat pump system will have electric heat in addition to the heat provided from the compressor for two essential purposes.
-We call this auxiliary heat and emergency heat.
-First, the heat pump must go through what is called a defrost cycle when the outdoor coil has begun to build up a layer of ice, which will eventually stop the air flow across the coil.
+A heat pump system will have electric in addition to the heat provided from the compressor for two essential purposes.
+First, the heat pump must go through what is called a defrost cycle when the outdoor coil has begun to build up a layer of ice which will eventually stop the air flow across the coil.
 During a defrost cycle the reversing valve switches into the cooling mode and this is where the electric heat strips are used.
-If the heat strips were not running during a defrost cycle, the air temperature coming out of the ducts would be very cold and the temperature in the home would quickly drop.
+If the heat strips were not running during a defrost cycle the air temperature coming out of the ducts would be very cold and the temperature in the home would quickly drop.

 During the defrost cycle the compressor is cooling the air inside and the heat strips are heating the air.
 What we end up with is usually about 65 -75-degree air coming out of the vents.
 After the defrost cycle is compete the reversing valve switches back to heating and the heat strips shut off.
 It is worth noting here that the out-door unit’s fan motor will shut off for a portion of the defrost cycle and when it comes back on, a large flume of steam can often be seen shooting up from the top of the unit.
 As well, the switching of the reversing valve can be very loud and sometimes sound as if something is broken.
 If the noise subsides and the system resumes heating as normal, then there is likely nothing to be concerned about.